infrae/infrae.testbrowser/README.txt

   environment.
 Default to True.

 ``cookie_support``
   Boolean indicating if we must support cookie.
-By default to True. **The cookie support is extremely limited for the moment**, just setting a cookie works.
+By default to ``True``.

+``default_wsgi_environ``
+  Dictionnary that can be used to inject variable in the WSGI environment.

 Inspect